 Given a N-ary tree represented as adjacency list, we need to write a program to count all such nodes in this tree which has more number of children than its parent.
+For Example,

 In the above tree, the count will be 1 as there is only one such node which is ‘2’ which has more number of children than its parent.
 2 has three children (4, 5 and 6) whereas its parent, 1 has only two children (2 and 3).

 We can solve this problem using both BFS and DFS algorithms.
 We will explain here in details about how to solve this problem using BFS algorithm.
 As the tree is represented using adjacency list representation.
 So, for any node say ‘u’ the number of children of this node can be given as adj[u].size().
 Now the idea is to apply BFS on the given tree and while traversing the children of a node ‘u’ say ‘v’ we will simply check is adj[v].size() > adj[u].size().
 Below is the implementation of above idea:

 Time Complexity: O( n ) , where n is the number of nodes in the tree.

 This article is contributed by Harsh Agarwal.
 If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.
 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.